yunks128/pola-digital-twin/README.md

 This digital twin dashboard provides a real-time visualization of Port of Los Angeles operations, combining multiple data sources to create a comprehensive maritime operations center.
 The system features autonomous AI agents, environmental monitoring, vessel tracking, and intelligent chat assistance powered by Google's Gemini AI.

+**📱 Fully Mobile Compatible**: Responsive design optimized for smartphones, tablets, and desktop computers with touch-friendly controls and adaptive layouts.

 ## ✨ Features

 ### 🚢 Maritime Operations